ProphetOuw/Import/README.md

 # Import
-A roblox requiring module that uses loadstring.
-This is good for plugins as it uses the up to date source, it replaces all requires in the required module with Imports so it's nested.
+When used, this module uses loadstring to run the source code of a given modulescript, it replaces all of the requires in that module script with the Import module.
+This package is useful for people who are making plugins or that might need to test script changes without having to go in test mode.
 ## Installing
 ### Roblox
 https://create.roblox.com/store/asset/91498231301781/Import